mParticle/mparticle-web-sdk/README.md

 ## Documentation

-Detailed documentation and other information about mParticle SDK can be found at: [http://docs.mparticle.com](http://docs.mparticle.com)
+Detailed documentation and other information about mParticle SDK can be found at [http://docs.mparticle.com](http://docs.mparticle.com)

 ## Author